Thursday, December 20th, 2018 | 8 min read

 These sustainability efforts aren’t just good for the world; they’re good for the business, too.
 A recent report showed that Unilever’s most sustainable brands – including Dove, Vaseline, and Lipton – grew 46% faster than the rest of the business and delivered 70% of its turnover growth.

-Pharmaceutical brand Merck recently landed on the Forbes #Just100 list of companies “doing right by America.”
+Pharmaceutical brand Merck landed on the Forbes #Just100 list of companies “doing right by America.”
 And for good reason.

 — Merck (@Merck) December 10, 2018

 Corporate responsibility lies at the heart of Merck’s mission with programs like Merck for Mothers: a 10-year, $500 million initiative to improve access to maternal health care.
-Merck also recently launched the #EverydayReality campaign to raise awareness for American Diabetes Month.
+Merck also launched the #EverydayReality campaign to raise awareness for American Diabetes Month.

 The social campaign shares stories of Americans living with diabetes, and the struggles they go through each day.
 To keep the conversation going on social media, Merck invites others to tell their own stories at the American Diabetes Challenge website.